Tim-Port-Foli-Ho/Cqunix-Sysadmin-Project/README.md

 Some of the key things I learned include:
 - Collaborating in a team setting with miniumal members require great and transparent communication to get the project completed.
-- Configuring a secure web application with a self assigned certificate for encryption
+- Configuring a secure web application and certificate management
 - Implementing automated 3-2-1 backup strategy for an effective recover point objective with cron jobs and backup scripts
+- Configuring a robust password policy
 - Enable SSH connection to github repository

 Challenges:
-- Having members not communicate and drop out thus making this a project with two members
+- Having members not communicate and dropping out thus negatively impacting project deliver
 - Working remotely on this project, required additional time management to communicate with other member